gradualcolors/l2d2-demo/README.md

 - No plans to, unfortunately.

 > What about voices?
-- Debatable but there's way too many sound files for me to extract and unlike models, harder to implement into an uploader.
+- Currently no plans.
+There's way too many sound files for me to extract and unlike models, harder to implement into an uploader.

 > Will there be a Live2D viewer/Dialogue Simulator for Ensemble Stars!!?
 - Yes!
 It is currently being planned out while I figure out how to convert the motions since they're in a new format.